Numerical simulations of Scalar Dark Matter Around Binary Neutron Star mergers: Framework and Setup

 The first class of initial profiles is motivated by \cite{Bamber:2022pbs}, where the evolution of the scalar field was studied in the context of BBHs.
 This profile corresponds to a nearly constant density configuration with a smooth cutoff, ensuring that the field approaches an asymptotic value at spatial infinity.
 For sufficiently large cutoffs, it effectively mimics a homogeneous background field.
 The explicit form is given by

-where \( r_c = \sqrt{x^2 + y^2 + z^2} \) is the radial coordinate, \( b \) controls the width of the transition. $\phi_0$ is the central uniform field amplitude, and we set it to be \( 5 \times 10^{-4} \).
+where \( r_c = \sqrt{x^2 + y^2 + z^2} \) is the radial coordinate, \( b \) controls the width of the transition. $\varphi_0$ is the central uniform field amplitude, and we set it to be \( 5 \times 10^{-4} \), and $\varphi_r$ refers to the real part of the complex scalar field decomposed as $\varphi = \varphi_r + i\varphi_i$.
 This setup effectively acts as a reservoir from which the scalar field can accrete onto the binary over a few orbits.
-To facilitate this, the cut-off radius \( r_0 \) and the width parameter \( b \) are chosen appropriately, and for a large enough radius, this profile resembles a homogeneous $\phi(r) \sim \phi_0$ profile.
+To facilitate this, the cut-off radius \( r_0 \) and the width parameter \( b \) are chosen appropriately, and for a large enough radius, this profile resembles a homogeneous $\varphi_r(r) \sim \varphi_0$ profile.
 Once the DM is accreted close to the binary due to gravitational interaction, it forms a quasi-equilibrium co-rotating configuration as seen in the energy density snapshots in Fig~\ref{fig:profiles}.